The game-changer that makes

 The world is not kind to us as mercy agents any more than it was kind to Jesus himself.
 There is a lot of pain and suffering involved.
 We have to bite our tongues, stop our urge to retaliate, and turn to God with our tears.

-But nothing is more genuine evidence of God's secret power at work than the way we handle the wrongs people do to us when we represent Jesus to them.
-There is no human explanation for our good will toward their enemies, our joy that bubbles up no matter what, and our trust in the King who will make everything right in the end.
+But nothing is more genuine evidence of God's secret power at work than the merciful way we handle the wrongs people do to us when we represent Jesus to them.
+There is no human explanation for our good will toward our enemies.
+Our joy bubbles up no matter what, and we keep trusting the King who will make everything right in the end.